koszeggy/KGySoft.CoreLibraries/README.md

 - #### Accessors - the performant way:

 There are four public classes derived from [`MemberAccessor`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Reflection_MemberAccessor.htm), which can be used where you would use `MemberInfo` instances.
-The following table summarizes the relations among them:
+All of them support generic access in some specialized cases for even better performance.
+But even the non-generic access, which can be used in all cases, is at least one order of magnitude faster than system reflection.
+The following table summarizes the relation between the system reflection types and their KGy SOFT counterpart:

 | System Type                    | KGy SOFT Type                 |
 |--------------------------------|-------------------------------|